faizan4devloper/band-landing-page/README.md

     return renderContent(images);
   };

+  /// Returns early if content is not available
   if (!content) {
     return (
       <div className={styles.mainContent}>Content not available</div>
     );
   }

-  const contentMap = {
+  /// Maps the activeTab to the corresponding content section const contentMap = {
     description: (
       <div className={styles.description}>